BattlesnakeOfficial/docs/docs/guides/playing/leaderboards.md

 description: A monthly mini-competition between Battlesnake Developers that features unique maps, rules, and modes.
 ---

-# Battlegrounds
+# Leaderboards

-**Battlegrounds is a cycling competition where you can test your skills against other developers by putting your Battlesnakes into different ladders, each with a unique game mode.**
+**Leaderboards are a cycling competition where you can test your skills against other developers by putting your Battlesnakes into different ladders, each with a unique game mode.**

 Competitions run from the beginning to the end of each month, generating games, and moving Battlesnakes up and down the ladders.
 When the month ends, results are determined and achievements will be awarded to your account page.